srishti-gupta-me/srishti-gupta-me.github.io/_posts/2021-06-08-Working with Anaconda.markdown

 <br>

 <li>
-Learning how can I add packages to a specific environment in conda only.<br>By now I had setup a Python 3.7 environment but when I was installing Nbdev library, for some reason it was available globally.
+Learning how can I add packages to a specific environment in conda only.By now I had setup a Python 3.7 environment but when I was installing Nbdev library, for some reason it was available globally.
 This is when I went back to <a href="https://docs.anaconda.com/anaconda/">Anaconda Documentation page</a>.

 </li>